Tim2626/Scanner/README.md

 # Scanner

-Simple tcp scanner written in C using sockets.
+Simple linux TCP scanner written in C using sockets.

 To use it :